hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-2-load-balancer-with-two-web-servers.md

 #### How do I do it?

-It's not rocket science but [registered](https://console.hyper.sh/register) Hyper_ users are achieving this deployment in record time.
+It's not rocket science but [registered](https://console.hyper.sh/register) Hyper.sh users are achieving this deployment in record time.
 Here's how:

 ``` shell
 hyper run -d --name web-1 hyperhq/webapp:host python app.py